Who828/command-based-language/README.md

 command-based-language
 ======================

-A implementation of a simple command-based language in C++
+A implementation of a simple command-based language in C.